nei1x-dev/vite-plugin-unocss-to-uni/README.md

 > A Vite plugin that supports [UnoCSS](https://github.com/unocss/unocss) in [uni-app](https://github.com/dcloudio/uni-app), which can transform some `class` that mini-program can't use.

+:warning: It's recommended to use [preset-uni](https://github.com/zguolee/preset-uni) instead of this plugin.

 ## `class` transform